 (b) The Minister, after consultation with the pension fund concerned, shall determine the amount of the contribution and such amount shall annually forma charge against and be paid from the budget of the municipality concerned.

-(6) The provisions of this section shall, subject to any other Act of Parliament to the contrary, not apply to a traditional leader, a member of a provincial House of Traditional Leaders and a member of the Council of Traditional Leaders.
+(6) The provisions of this section shall not apply to a traditional leader, a member of a provincial House of Traditional Leaders and a member of the Council of Traditional Leaders.

 Medical aid benefits